 Food is significant to human daily life.
-In this paper, we are interested in learning structural representations for lengthy recipes, that can benefit the recipe generation and food retrieval tasks.
-We mainly investigate an open research task of generating cooking instructions based on food images and ingredients, which is similar to the image captioning task.
-However, compared with image captioning datasets, the target recipes are lengthy paragraphs and do not have annotations on structure information.
-To address the above limitations, we propose a novel framework of Structure-aware Generation Network (SGN) to tackle the food recipe generation task.
-Our approach brings together several novel ideas in a systematic framework: (1) exploiting an unsupervised learning approach to obtain the sentence-level tree structure labels before training; (2) generating trees of target recipes from images with the supervision of tree structure labels learned from (1); and (3) integrating the inferred tree structures into the recipe generation procedure.
-Our proposed model can produce high-quality and coherent recipes, and achieve the state-of-the-art performance on the benchmark Recipe1M dataset.
-We also validate the usefulness of our learned tree structures in the food cross-modal retrieval task, where the proposed model with tree representations can outperform state-of-the-art benchmark results.
+In this paper, we are interested in learning structural representations for lengthy recipes, that can benefit the recipe generation and food cross-modal retrieval tasks.
+Different from the common vision-language data, here the food images contain mixed ingredients and target recipes are lengthy paragraphs, where we do not have annotations on structure information.
+To address the above limitations, we propose a novel method to unsupervisedly learn the sentence-level tree structures for the cooking recipes.
+Our approach brings together several novel ideas in a systematic framework: (1) exploiting an unsupervised learning approach to obtain the sentence-level tree structure labels before training; (2) generating trees of target recipes from images with the supervision of tree structure labels learned from (1); and (3) integrating the learned tree structures into the recipe generation and food cross-modal retrieval procedure.
+Our proposed model can produce good-quality sentence-level tree structures and coherent recipes.
+We achieve the state-of-the-art recipe generation and food cross-modal retrieval performance on the benchmark Recipe1M dataset.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{